BIOLOGY 1102 - FOUNDATIONS OF BIOLOGY

 F = 0-59%

-Exam Schedule and Room Locations: All exams are worth 100 points.
+Exam Schedule: All exams are worth 100 points.

 Exam 4: Final Exam: TBA

-MAKE-UP POLICY FOR MISSED LECTURE EXAMS: You must receive permission for a make-up exam and all makeup exams must be completed within one week of the original scheduled exam.
-Makeup exams are available only to students who have a legitimate, documented excuse for missing an exam, such as illness, representing the university at sanctioned events, or death in the immediate family.
+MAKE-UP POLICY FOR MISSED LECTURE EXAMS: You must receive permission for a make-up exam and all makeup exams must be completed on the first school day the students returns to classes or is able to take the exam.
+Makeup exams are available only to students who have a legitimate AND documented excuse for missing an exam, such as illness, representing the university at sanctioned events, or death in the immediate family.

 In addition to the lecture exams, I reserve the right to give announced or unannounced lecture quizzes, homework assignments, and to take attendance in lecture.
 There are no make-ups for missed lecture quizzes, homework assignments, or attendance in lecture.

 Very important!
-Coming to class more than five minutes late or leaving early is an absence.
+Coming to class more than five minutes late or leaving early is counted as an absence and carries a distraction penalty (see below).

-Optional Re-Take Lecture Final: You may also choose take an Optional Re-Take Lecture Final, which will allow you to re-take the lowest of your first three exams and will cover the same exam material as was covered during the original exam.
+Optional Re-Take Lecture Exam : You may also choose take an Optional Re-Take Lecture Exam, which will allow you to re-take the lowest of your first three exams and will cover the same exam material as was covered during the original exam.
 Please note: the Re-Take will not be the exact same exam as the original, but will be 'similar' and derived from the same original lecture material.
 Expect the Re-Take exam to have the same format as the original exam (i.e., multiple choices, short/long answers and diagrams if found on the original exam).
 A higher Re-Take score can replace your original exam score.
-Note, the final exam cannot be re-taken, only one of the first three (your lowest score, if you choose).
+Note, the final exam cannot be re-taken, only one of the first three (your lowest score).
 The Re-Take exam is taken directly after the required Final Exam during the same two-hour time period as the final and in the same room.
 During the last week of classes we will have a signup so you can sign up to take the exam you want.
+The two hour final exam period has always been enough time for students to finish both exams if they chose to take a re-take exam as well.
+The Final exam must be taken before the optional exam, with no time restrictions for either exam, except both must be completed within the two hour final exam period.

-To take the Re-Take Exam you must first:
+To take a Re-Take Exam you must first:

 1. Take all four semester exams.